tobi-210/c-tools/README.md

 ### • If the program doesnt compile correctly, then try again

 ### Programs:
+• countchars: Reads text and counts characters<br />
-• readchar: Reads text and counts characters
+• countwords: Reads text and counts words<br />
-• calculator: calculator with integers
+• calculator: calculator with integers<br />
+• guessthenumber: Guess the number game<br />